emard/ulx3s/doc/MANUAL.md

                      TDO TMS

     GPIO   40-pin 2.54 mm double-row connectors J1 and J2 for GPIO
            at 3.3V logical level with 56 bidirectional single-ended pins or 28 bidirectional differential pairs or combined, some single-ended and some differential.
            J1 pins marked 9-13 are shared with WiFi (PCB v1.7) J2 pins marked 14-17 are shared with ADC.
-           Pin-compatible with 4 PMOD connectors (GND and 3.3V power are on the right place)
-           J1-J2 distance suitable to be plugged into triple protoboard using a single row of J1/J2.
+           4 PMOD connectors can be made out of it (GND and 3.3V power are on the right place) J1-J2 distance is suitable to be plugged into triple protoboard using a single row of J1/J2.
-           J2 has also 5V IN/OUT (be careful, digital pins are 3.3V).
+           J2 has also 5V IN/OUT (be careful, GPIO pins are not 5V tolerant).

     SD     Micro SD card, all signal pins are routed to FPGA and shared with ESP-32